jsenellart/papers/WordTranslationWithoutParallelData/README.md

 ```
 * Loss function is Binary Cross Entropy measure (`BCELoss`)

-it would be possible to consider a two cell output - and use a softmax layer, but I think this approach is far simpler.
+it would be possible to consider a two cell output - and use a softmax layer, but I think this approach is simpler.

 ### Extracting source-target pairs
 * Fast nearest neighbors is implemented using Facebook FAISS library [Johnson 2017] - using python binding